knative/serving/community/REVIEWING.md

 potentially identify which maintainers should be the focal points for the review.

-If a PR is closed, without accepting the changes, reviewers are expected to provide sufficient feedback to the originator to explain why it is being closed.
+If a PR is closed without accepting the changes, reviewers are expected to provide sufficient feedback to the originator to explain why it is being closed.

 During a review, PR authors are expected to respond to comments and questions